SolidLabResearch/WhatsInAPod/content/document_centric.md

 as to how the pod is structured and how the resulting structure is interpreted.
-We now describe how today's Solid apps fill those degrees of freedom in practice.
+We now describe how today's Solid apps handle those degrees of freedom in practice.

 #### Structure of the main Web API # {#document-centric-api}
 Importantly,